beesearch/bee-mobile/README.md

     grunt dev

+You can now test the project on your browser, using url: `http://localhost:8000`

 When you change any file in the `src` directory, grunt will notice and recompile the proper files and place them into the `www` directory.
 The `www` directory is then later used by phonegap to prepare the application